eddieespinal/eddieespinal.github.io/docs/atmegazero_learning_shield.md

 # ATMegaZero Learning Shield

-!> Sometimes all it takes is a simple project to get starter tinkering with electronics.
+!> Sometimes all it takes is a simple project to get started tinkering with electronics.
 I’m hoping that this little project will help you do that 🤓.

 [Buy it from the ATMegaZero Online Store](https://shop.atmegazero.com/products/atmegazero-learning-shield)